-For all the loyal Xiaomi fans out there who want to know how Xiaomi achieved this feat, it was attributed to Xiaomi’s higher sales volume over Samsung during the Oct-Dec quarter of 2017 in Maharashtra which contributed as much as 13.7% to Xiaomi’s total sales volume during the quarter.
+For all the loyal Xiaomi fans out there who want to know how Xiaomi achieved this feat, it was attributed to Xiaomi’s higher sales volume over Samsung during the Oct-Dec quarter of 2017 in Maharashtra, which contributed as much as 13.7% to Xiaomi’s total sales volume during the quarter.
 Samsung sold 15.3% of its smartphones which was quite less than Xiaomi’s impressive sale of 31.2% of its smartphones.
 Xiaomi’s sales volume in the state was catalyzed by its popular Redmi Note 4 flagship.

-During October and November 2017, Xiaomi opened two Mi Homes in Maharashtra which helped it gain a foothold in the smartphone market of the state.
+During October and November 2017, Xiaomi opened two Mi Homes in Maharashtra, which helped it gain a foothold in the smartphone market of the state.
 To add to this, it recently opened its 3rd Mi Home in Thane, Maharashtra.

 The other 3 players among the top 5 players in the smartphone market of Maharashtra were Vivo, Oppo, and Lenovo (including Motorola) in the 4th quarter of Maharashtra in 2017.
 Together, these top 5 smartphone performers struck a whopping 84% sale of their smartphones.

-However, with the net subscriber addition during the quarter being low for Maharashtra, there was a decline of 362,420 subscribers, so the smartphone sales were mainly replacement or upgrade and, the decline being caused due to a fall in the R-com and Airtel subscription during the 4Q 2017 quarter in Maharashtra.
+However, with the net subscriber addition during the quarter being low for Maharashtra, there was a decline of 362,420 subscribers, so the smartphone sales were mainly replacement or upgrade, the decline being caused due to a fall in the R-com and Airtel subscription during the 4Q 2017 quarter in Maharashtra.

-Recognising this market demand by the increasing urban population in India as a profitable business opportunity and promptly responding to it, Xiaomi was the first brand to introduce a 4G smartphone quite affordably priced below Rs 10,000.
+Recognizing this market demand by the increasing urban population in India as a profitable business opportunity and promptly responding to it, Xiaomi was the first brand to introduce a 4G smartphone quite affordably priced below Rs 10,000.
 Not stopping there, it followed this up with a string of reasonably priced but high-speed devices ranging from Rs 7,000 to Rs 10,000.
 Sitting pretty in its numero uno position in the smartphone market in India, Xiaomi exemplifies its own tagline: “Rise to Power”.